modzelm1/bearded-archer/README.md

 # bearded-archer
 This project will be a compilation of solutions for streaming large data files from and to server.

-Below you can find helpful links section.
-These are links to the articles which I read while I was working on that project.

 ###roadmap
 1. Console client, wcf stream service and mock storage (SQL Filestream in next iteration)